hoangduytran/blender-manual/manual/addons/import_export/scene_gltf2.rst

 The *glTF Material Variants* tab refers to the active material Slot and Material used by this slot.
 You can see every Variants that are using this material for the given Slot/Primitive.

-You can also assign material to Variants from this tab, but recommandation is to perform it from 3D View tab.
+You can also assign material to Variants from this tab, but recommendation is to perform it from 3D View tab.

 Double-Sided / Backface Culling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^